Friday, October 5, 2018

 Many of the sumptuary laws went ignored although fashions such as slashing were thought to be implemented as a means to overcome the law.
 Fancy dress was also another clever deception as was, celebration days, where the gentry changed places with other classes.

 One explanation as to why so many people ignored the laws was because despite the act of defiance incurring steep financial penalties, the nouveaux rich could well afford to pay them.
-Alternatively at times of rising costs of gold and silver men did not want to have their money spent on women's luxuries and hence encouraged such restrictions.
+Alternatively, at times of rising costs of gold and silver men did not want to have their money spent on women's luxuries and hence supported sumptuary restrictions.

 Hurlock E B 1965 Sumptuary law In Roach ME Eicher JB Dress, adornment and the social order New York: John Wiley & Sons 295-301.